ljw222/Mitrani-Tutoring/documents/design-journey.md

 - Hours from 9 am - 7 pm
 - Capitalize all headings
 - If a user uploaded a testimonial, they should be able to delete it

+To allow Laurie to view all of her scheduled appointments in one place, we implemented an admin user.
+When Laurie signs in to the student center as an admin, she is able to view all scheduled appointments, as well as details about who the student is, their grade, contact information.
+She is also able to view where, when, and at what time the appointment is scheduled.
+She had the ability to delete appointments as well, incase a student tells Laurie that they need to cancel an appointment but forget to cancel the appointment on their own student center page.

 ## Evaluate your Design